Our conference starts on 9/28 — see the program!

 “The Reception of The Prince and the Pauper in the Early 1880s,” James L. Machor

-RSS panels at the 2015 MLA Convention (Vancouver, Canada)
+RSS panels, 2015 MLA Convention (Vancouver, Canada)

-• “Adaptation as Reception”: Yung-Hsing Wu organized a panel focused on multimodal reception, especially adaptations as a proof that reception has happened.
+“Adaptation as Reception”: Yung-Hsing Wu organized a panel focused on multimodal reception, especially adaptations as a proof that reception has happened.

-• “Zora Neale Hurston Reception”: Genevieve West and Jennifer Marshall led a panel on the reception of Zora Neale Hurston’s work.
+“Zora Neale Hurston Reception”: Genevieve West and Jennifer Marshall led a panel on the reception of Zora Neale Hurston’s work.

-RSS roundtable at the 2014 MMLA Convention (Detroit, MI)
+RSS roundtable, 2014 MMLA Convention (Detroit, MI)

 From Twitter and fan fiction sites to Amazon.com book reviews, the topics brought up by the presenters invited audience members to a lively discussion on personal experiences and research findings about the opportunities and challenges for Reception Study in the age of the digital social media.

-RSS panel at the 2014 SAMLA Convention in Atlanta:
+RSS panel, 2014 SAMLA Convention in Atlanta:

 The panel organized by Paul Dahlgren focused on the new directions in Reception Study with paper topics ranging from pedagogy to digital reading communities, and more.

-RSS panel at the 2014 ALA Conference (Washington, D.C.)
+RSS panel, 2014 ALA Conference (Washington, D.C.)

 Philip Goldstein brought together a panel on Mark Twain’s readers in an effort to provide insight into eccentric fan letters, sensation effects and mysteries.

-RSS panel at the 2014 MLA Convention (Chicago, IL)
+RSS panel, 2014 MLA Convention (Chicago, IL)

 Our RSS panel at the 2014 MLA Convention was selected for inclusion in this year’s presidential theme, Vulnerable Times.
 We had an interesting group of presentations that each extended the field of reception—while focusing even more closely on specific audience groups and reception periods.
 Thanks for all the presenters and attendees for the engaging discussion afterwards!

-RSS panel at the 2013 MMLA Convention (Milwaukee, WI)
+RSS panel, 2013 MMLA Convention (Milwaukee, WI)

 We had an RSS panel at the 2013 MMLA Convention, which took place between November 7-10, 2013.